nlpcloud/nlpcloud-ruby/README.md

 ### Sentence Dependencies Endpoint

-Call the `sentence_dependencies()` method and pass a block of text made up of several sentencies you want to perform POS + arcs on.
+Call the `sentence_dependencies()` method and pass a block of text made up of several sentences you want to perform POS + arcs on.

 ```ruby
 client.sentence_dependencies("<Your block of text>")